aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Diplomatic representation from the US:

-chief of mission: Ambassador M. Teel BEVINS
+chief of mission: Ambassador Michael M. WOOD

-embassy: Dag Hammarskjolds VAG 31, SE-11589 Stockholm
+embassy: Dag Hammarskjolds Vag 31, SE-11589 Stockholm

-mailing address: American Embassy Stockholm, Department of State, 5750 Stockholm Place, Washington, DC 20521-5750 (pouch)
+mailing address: American Embassy Stockholm, US Department of State, 5750 Stockholm Place, Washington, DC 20521-5750

 telephone: [46] (08) 783 53 00